For an Appointment

 Serving Atlanta/Roswell for 26 years

-* We are fully vaccinated, boosted and getting tested regularly.
+* We are fully vaccinated and boosted.

 * HEPA Air Purifier in each treatment room which cleans the air every 15 minutes.